 Q4: Do your employees know what to expect when being tested?

-A clearly communicated company position statement on drug and alcohol testing should be designed to help minimise employee objections and concerns around the testing program.
-The statement may cover information on who may be tested, the means of testing (saliva vs urine), as well as the company’s stance on drug use in the workplace.
+A clearly communicated and understood, company policy on drug and alcohol testing should be designed to help minimise employee objections and concerns around the testing program.
+The statement may cover information on who may be tested, the means of testing (saliva vs urine), as well as the company response to the detection of drug use in the workplace.
 For example, “Company Z has a zero tolerance drug policy in the workplace.”

-Q5: What procedures must be followed if the result is positive?
+Q5: What procedures must be followed if the result is non-negative (or presumptive positive)?

-It is considered best practice for any non-negative result to be confirmed by a secondary test.
+As onsite testing is a screen test only, all non-negative tests need to be confirmed by a laboratory confirmatory test.
 This can take place externally (for example, in a local medical centre, who forward the test to a qualified lab) or by taking a second sample on-site and sending it directly to an external lab for confirmation.
-It is important that organisations make sure all employees are clear on the consequences of a failed drug screen.
+It is important that organisations make sure all employees are clear on the consequences of a non-negative drug or alcohol screen.
 The results of the confirmation test may take a few days and a common immediate consequence for a non-negative initial drug screen is for the employee to be sent home, though this does vary greatly from policy to policy.
 Should the confirmation test come back as positive, the subsequent steps should also be clearly documented within the company drug and alcohol policy.